Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Higgs boson

 Plugging Eqs.(\ref{eq:474}) and (\ref{eq:476}) into Eq.(\ref{eq:471}), and using it in Eq.(\ref{eq:48}), the mass $m_H$ is given by

-The Higgs mass is determined by $\xi_c$, $m_f$, and $m_B$ in $\widehat{g}$.
-This $\xi_c$ is a finite parameter to be determined by experiments.
-Once a finite value of $\xi _c$ is used in Eq.(\ref{eq:4854}), divergence that we face in further renormalization is not a quadratic, but a logarithmic divergence.
+The Higgs mass is related to $\xi_c$, $m_f$, and $m_B$ in $\widehat{g}$.
+This $\xi_c$ is to be determined by experimental value of $m_H$.
+Once a finite value of $\xi _c$ is obtained, divergence that we face in further renormalization is not a quadratic, but a logarithmic divergence, because we need not use the Higgs potential.